-Electric cars that are procured under a novated lease just became a whole lot cheaper.
-The Electric Car Discount Bill exempts eligible electric cars from Fringe Benefits Tax (FBT) - removing one of the biggest expenses in a novated lease.
+Electric cars have become increasingly popular in Australia, achieving record growth over the last few years.
+Fuelling this growth are generous government incentives such as the Fringe Benefits Tax (FBT) for electric cars.
+The FBT exemption for Electric Cars removes one of the biggest expenses in a novated lease.
 This guide investigates the potential financial benefits of procuring an electric car through a novated lease.

 EDITOR’S NOTE: This is an informative guide only.
 We recommend you seek advice from a qualified accountant before you make financial decisions.

 A novated lease is a three-way car agreement between an employer, an employee and a financing company.

 Novated leases are typically offered by your employer as a perk or employee benefit similar to staff discounts on various products and services e.g. health insurance, gift cards.
 You can check whether your company has a novated lease program for employees by searching the intranet or contacting payroll or HR.

 The main benefit of novated leases is that it reduces the overall cost of car ownership (through various tax deductions) while also operating as a lease.
 The evolution of taxation rules throughout the years however has resulted in the financial case for cars procured under traditional novated leases to be questionable in many cases.